galaxyeagle/meme-generator/README.md

 🌟 **How to Use**

   - Type a funny caption (e.g., "When the WiFi disconnects...").
   - Click Generate Meme.
   - The app will fetch a random meme template and add your text!
+  - To share this with friends, send them the GitHub repo link or a hosted version (e.g., via [Netlify Drop](https://app.netlify.com/drop)).

 📚 **Tech Stack**

   - Frontend: HTML, CSS, JavaScript
   - API: Imgflip (free tier)

 🧠 **Future Ideas**

   - Let users select meme templates from a dropdown.
   - Add a download button to save memes.
   - Integrate DALL·E for custom AI-generated images.

 🤝 **Contributing**